calebjacob/express-vue/README.md

 When running the frontend dev server via Vite, all changes will be hot loaded to your browser - eliminating the need to refresh manually after each change.

+*NOTE: The dev server proxy settings inside `vite.config.js` might need to change per use case.
+It's set up to proxy all `/images` and `/api` requests through to the local backend server (Express backend app) by default.*

 ## Testing

 To learn more about testing conventions and methodologies, check out our [Testing Methodologies](docs/testing.md) documentation.